pyOpenSci/python-package-guide/ci-tests-data/ci.md

 :::{admonition} Other platforms that you may run into
 :class: info

-- [Appveyor:](https://www.appveyor.com/) used to be a `GOTO` for running tests on Windows operating systems until GitHub actions evolved to support Windows.
-AppVeyor has evolved to support other operating systems since Microsoft acquired GitHub.
+- [Appveyor:](https://www.appveyor.com/): Supports running tests on Windows operating systems and predated the release of GitHub Actions.
+Today, AppVeyor supports operating systems beyond Windows.
-- [Travis CI:](https://www.travis-ci.com/) Had been the most common CI platform used in our ecosystem until they dropped free support for open source.
+- [Travis CI:](https://www.travis-ci.com/) had been a common CI platform choice in our ecosystem.
+Usage dropped after Travis CI ended free support for open-source projects.
-- [CircleCI:](https://circleci.com/) You will still see some people using CircleCI for specific tasks.
-CircleCI can be useful for automated builds of websites and documentation allowing you to preview the changes to that website in your browser.
+- [CircleCI:](https://circleci.com/) CircleCI can be useful for automated builds of websites and documentation since it offers a preview of the PR changes.
   :::

 ## Embrace automation